Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 The Customizer Pane

-The Customizer pane of OpenSCAD is organized into categories.
+The Customizer pane of OpenSCAD is organized into sections.

 You’ll want to go through the customizations from top to bottom.
-Here are all the customization categories available:
+Here are all the customization sections available:

-- The Keyguard Basics section contains a single option where you decide whether you plan to design a 3D-printed keyguard or a Laser-cut keyguard.
-Your choice will determine which options you can control and which ones you can’t.
-It’s also the place to set the basic thickness of your keyguard and where you’ll specify what you want to 3D print or laser cut.
+• The Keyguard Basics section contains options where you indicate whether you plan to design a 3D-printed keyguard or a Laser-cut keyguard.
+It’s also the place to set the overall thickness of your keyguard as well as the thickness of the screen area of your keyguard.
+Finally, you’ll specify what you want to 3D print or laser cut your keyguard.

-- The Grid Layout section contains options for describing how the grid of buttons is laid out, what shape the openings should have along with their size, and thick the screen area of the keyguard should be.
+• The Grid Info section contains options for describing how the grid of buttons is laid out, and what shape the openings should have along with their size.

 The next four sections: Velcro Info, Clip-on Straps Info, Posts Info, Shelf Info, Slide-in Tabs Info, Raised Tabs Info, and Keyguard Frame Info depend on the mounting method you’ve chosen.

-- The Free-form Keyguard Openings section contains information that the designer needs to know in order to correctly interpret the instructions you put in openings_and_additions.txt.
+• The Free-form Keyguard Openings section contains information that the designer needs to know to correctly interpret the instructions you put in openings_and_additions.txt.

 Next, we’ll describe each section.
 Remember, the best way to go through these options is from top to bottom.

-Before we move on… If you want to preserve the changes you make to the settings in the Customizer, do that by creating a Preset for your design.
-DON’T DO A FILE>SAVE!
-That will just create a copy of the keyguard designer program – which is totally unnecessary and will make your life harder!
-Also, you’ll never perform a File > Open unless you start programing in OpenSCAD for yourself.
+Before you read on… If you want to preserve the changes you make to the settings in the Customizer, do that by creating a Preset for your design.
+DON’T DO A FILE>SAVE.
+That will just create another copy of the keyguard designer program, which is unnecessary and will only make your life more difficult.
+Also, you’ll never perform a File > Open unless you start programming in OpenSCAD for yourself.

 Setting the Stage for your Keyguard – the Keyguard Basics section

-- If you need a very strong keyguard, a laser-cut keyguard will probably be stronger than a 3D-printed keyguard.
-That’s because a laser-cut keyguard is made from a solid sheet of acrylic rather than thin layers of plastic – each of which is created from thin threads of filament.
+2. If you need a very strong keyguard, a laser-cut keyguard will probably be stronger than a 3D-printed keyguard.
+That’s because a laser-cut keyguard is made from a solid sheet of acrylic rather than thin layers of plastic – each of which is constructed from thin threads of filament.

 The keyguard designer is typically used to design a 3D-printable keyguard but it’s also possible to take your design, and with a few restrictions, use the design to create a laser-cut keyguard.